scrapy/parsel/docs/usage.rst

 For HTML and XML input, you can use either CSS_ or XPath_.
 CSS_ is usually more readable, but some things can only be done with XPath_.

-`JMESPath`_ allows you to declaratively specify how to extract elements from a JSON document.
-Resources to learn JMESPATH_ include:
+JMESPath_ allows you to declaratively specify how to extract elements from a JSON document.
+Resources to learn JMESPath_ include:

 -   `JMESPath Tutorial`_